recraftrelic/react-native-shopping-app-documentation/docs/Languages.md

 title: Languages
 ---

-By default there will be five different app languages provided in the chat app settings:-
+By default there will be five different app languages provided in the shopping app profile:-
 * English (EN)
 * French (FR)
 * German (GR)